gluceri/16iax10h-linux-sound-saga/README.md

 - `options snd-hda-intel model=alc287-yoga9-bass-spk-pin`
 - Switching to SOF drivers

-## What can be done?

-I don't know,

-- Learn how kernel sound drivers work?
-- Adapt an existing quirk (e.g. `alc287-yoga9-bass-spk-pin`) to make it work?
-- Reverse engineer the Windows driver, record the HDA verbs being sent across I2C, and port that to Linux?
-- Nag?

-## Offer: I will fund a kernel developer to fix this

-Submit a patch that works and I'll donate to your favorite charity.
-I mean it.
-I don't know how much.
-Two hundred dollars?
-I'm not exactly drowning in money.
-I can help you test via my hardware.

 ## Are you also having this problem???

 If so, please yell loudly at my general direction!
 Try to raise it up on kernel audio mailing lists!
 Respond to this [kernel.org Bugzilla discussion I'm trying to be active in](https://bugzilla.kernel.org/show_bug.cgi?id=218329)!

-Participate in increasing the amount in my above charity donation pledge!
+**You can also participate in the bug bounty pledge by sending a pull request to this `README.md` file adding your amount above.**